George E. Bemi: St. Basil’s Church 1960

-In 1959, Bemi & Associates hired Tim Murray and from 1960-2 the firm became Bemi, Murray & Associates.
-In 1960, the firm completed its first major recognized work, St. Basil’s Roman Catholic Church.
+In 1959, Bemi & Associates hired Tim Murray and from 1960 to 1962 the firm became Bemi, Murray & Associates.
+In 1960, the firm completed its first major recognized work, St. Basil's Roman Catholic Church.
 The intimate, circular design fit seating for 700 people within 70 feet of the altar.
 Due to the close nature of the church, an acoustical study was done to limit echoing.
-As a result of the study’s recommendations, the unique form of the church emerged.
+As a result of the study's recommendations, the unique form of the church emerged.
 The design consisted of undulating walls topped by a thin-shelled concrete dome, sunken so that its centre point lay below grade.
 The most innovative aspect of the design was that the priest faced the congregation, six years before this was approved by the Second Vatican Council.